 We all know how fussy toddlers are and how messy and challenging it can be to get them to eat well.
 However, we would say it is more challenging combatting major health issues, allergies and sensitivities further down the track due to poor diet choices and introducing negative eating habits in the first instance.

-Belinda Kirkpatrick offers her “Top 10” factors in developing healthy nourishing diets in your toddler.
+Here are Darling Health's “Top 10” factors in developing healthy nourishing diets in your toddler:

 1. Use Full Fat Dairy Products